senzhaocode/FuSViz_docs/docs/Input.rst

    *arriba* (>= v2.0.0), *STAR-Fusion* (>= v1.9.1) and *Dragen* (>=
    v3.9.3).
 -  ``Final_RNA_SVs.txt`` in *output_rna_dir* directory is an example of
-   RNA SV input file for FuSViz.
+   RNA SV input file for *FuSViz*.
 Names of fusion partner genes are standardized if they are incongruent (related to synonymous gene nomenclature) among multiple callers.
 If gene nomenclature is not available, **ENSEMBL** gene_id is used for denotation.